Paternity law is a complicated, confusing, and often infuriating branch of law. Most people simply do not understand it.

 Another common mistake men make when engaged in paternity law is simply paying child support payments without seeking any order modification.

-Order modification is not always granted, but can be under certain circumstances.
+Order modification is not always granted but can be under certain circumstances.
 Say, for example, that a man has lost his job or has had to declare bankruptcy.
 He can request child support payment modification in these cases.

 It is not guaranteed the court will approve order modifications, but it is a good option for those who are struggling financially and unable to pay child support.

 Call us today if you are engaged in a paternity lawsuit.
-Our team of family law attorneys bring years of experienced to the table and will fight for your full rights and a favorable outcome.
+Our team of family law attorneys bring years of experience to the table and will fight for your full rights and a favorable outcome.
 If you need a child support attorney, contact us today.